 The most important part of the decision-making process is estimating how much time the development of your mobile application will take.
 Usually, it passes through several stages until the final budget is determined and that alone depends on a number of factors, including:

-- Determining what team members will be involved
+- The team members who will be involved.

-There are several calculators available that will give you a rough idea as to how much it would cost, such as howmuchtomakeanapp.com which asks several questions to help determine an estimated cost.
+There are several calculators available that will give you a rough estimation of how much it would cost to develop an app.
+F.e. you can use howmuchtomakeanapp.com website that will ask you several questions to help determine an estimated cost.
 However, each calculator usually shows too huge of a budget amount since it utilizes a worst-case scenario, instead of analyzing each of your individual features.

-- Make a decision if you should move forward with the app at all
+- Make a decision if you should develop your app at all.

 The Rough Budget

-“I want an app like Facebook.
-How much would it cost?”
+- “I want an app like Facebook/Instagram/etc. How much would it cost?”

-This information is usually not enough for us to give you a rough budget because a location-based application might simply be a checking-in app OR something more advanced like a high level tracking application that includes real time chat, file sharing, and a photo recognition tool.
+This information is usually not enough for us to give you a rough budget because a location-based application might simply be a checking-in app or something more advanced like a high-level tracking application that includes real-time chatting, file sharing, and a photo recognition tool.
 A Facebook-like application might result in being a simple newsfeed and a following app, verses a complex application with satellite mobile applications like the FB Messenger app and FB Pages app.

-In determining a budget from a situation like above, we, in GBKSOFT usually give our clients the location-based /social media/whatever apps that we have previously developed, along with the time it took to develop them so that clients can get a better idea as to how much their app will cost to develop.
-With this information, you will have a better idea on pricing for applications of a specific size.
+So in determining a budget we usually provide our clients with some examples of the location-based /social media/whatever apps that we have previously developed, along with the time it took to develop them so that clients can get a better idea as to how much their specific app will cost.

-Usually, the rough budget is enough to make a decision if you want to go ahead with your application.
-However, if you have a basic list of features, specifications, or even wireframes; you should already request the detailed estimate instead of a rough one.
+Usually, the rough budget is enough to make a decision if you want to proceed with the development of your application.
+However, if you have a basic list of features, specifications, or even wireframes, you should definitely request the detailed estimation instead of a rough one.

-For anyone starting the mobile development process for the first time, it can be hard to create the desired specifications and to make them easily understandable for the technical team.
+For any business owner or startuper facing a mobile development for the first time, it can be hard to create the desired specifications and to make them easily understandable for the team of tech takes.
 Clients usually concentrate on a description of business goals rather than specific features.

 Strong Individually Estimation

-We also show you which team members are involved in the dev process and at what stage.
-Therefore, all hours are broken down between all members.
-By doing it this way, you will see which tasks are specific to one person and which ones are for all members.
-When a tester starts doing his or her job, you will know.
-You will also know how much involvement is required by the project manager for each task.
+You will be able to check which team members and at what stages are involved in the development process.
+All development hours will be divided between all members.
+In such a way you can see which tasks are assigned to one person and which ones are done by all team members.
+When testers start doing their job, you will be aware about it.
+You will also know how much involvement is required from the project manager to complete each task.

 The overall app-development strategy for cost estimating is usually sufficient to close the deal, but this estimation process is not something that the development team can commit to.
 Most clients, especially new ones, are not ready to work under “Time and Material” pricing, but would rather request a budget that the development team can commit to.

-The pre-development phase is the required stage that ALWAYS goes before ANY development.
+Pre-development is a mandatory stage that always goes before building any app.
 This stage includes the following:

-Upon completion of this stage, we give you the final estimate that we can commit to.
+Upon completion of this stage, we will provide you with the final estimation that we can commit to.

-Usually, it differs from the detailed estimate by 20%.
-It can decrease or grow.
-We won’t lie to you – it usually grows.
-At least you will know about this at the very beginning of the project and will not experience a surprise somewhere in the middle of development.
+Usually, it differs from the detailed estimation by 20%.
+It can either decrease or grow.
+We would not want to lie to you, so we’d like to mention that the estimation usually grows.
+But at least you will know about this at the very beginning of the project and will not be unpleasantly surprised somewhere in the middle of development.

 The Bucket Approach